dixitrathod16/spacex-ssr/README.md

 On the browser, when the javascript runs, react will realize that the component is already there and take over for front-end interactivity, skipping the initial render.

-# Outline
+# Technology
 - Creation of node server using Express which will render the content for initial request

+- Creation of React components using latest React features such as react hooks, react routers etc.

 - Data Fetching on the Server using isomorphic-fetch package

 - Data Fetching with Routing (Server-side & Client-side)

-- Use of Webpack and Babel Scripts for Build Workflow.
+- Use of Webpack and Babel Scripts for Build Workflow to create final executable build.

 # Build & Run Instructions